 Creating fluffy cupcakes, creamy cheesecakes, and the perfect crumbly pie crust takes time, skill, and the right oven.
 No matter how much time you take measuring, stirring, and prepping your food.
 If it bakes unevenly or burns, all your hard work is destroyed.
 The battle of conventional ovens vs convection ovens has been around since convection ovens hit the market in the 1950s.
-Originally in commercial kitchens, the convection technology has made its way into homes across the globe.
+Originally in commercial kitchens, convection technology has made its way into homes across the globe.
 Nevertheless, which one is better, and is the more expensive convection really worth it?

 What is the Difference Between Convection and Conventional Ovens